Best CBD for Sleep - What You Need to Know

 CBD FOR SLEEP: A GUIDE

 Getting a good night’s sleep is essential to your overall health and well-being.
 Sleep experts recommend that adults sleep seven to nine hours1 each night.
 Proper sleep can help ensure that you feel well-rested and have energy for your day ahead.
 A good night’s rest can help with memory formation and assist with the growth and repair of muscle tissue.
-Unfortunately, staying and or falling asleep can be difficult, and one increasingly popular strategy is taking CBD for sleep.
+Unfortunately, staying and or falling asleep can be difficult, and one increasingly popular strategy is taking CBD.

 As many as 70% of Americans2 report not sleeping the recommended amount of hours, and nearly one-third of American workers sleep less than six hours per night3.
 So what’s the snooze?